fstagni/DIRACDocs/source/UserGuide/WebAppUserGuide/index.rst

 **Application**

-   It is a web page which provides various functionalities such as monitoring, accounting, production management.
+   A web page called application in the new portal, for example: monitoring, accounting, production management.

 **Desktop**

-   It is a container of applications.
+   It is a container which contains different applications.
 Each application always open in a desktop.
-The desktop is your working environments.
+The desktop is your work environment.

 **State**

-   The current status of an application or a desktop can be saved.
-We call it the state of Application or Desktop.
+   The state is the actual status of an application or a desktop.
+The state can be saved and it can be reused.
+A saved state can be shared within the VO or between users.

 **Theme**

    It is a graphical appearance of the web portal.
 DIRAC provides two themes: Desktop and Tab themes.
 Both themes provide similar functionalities.
-   The difference the managing of the desktops.
-The Desktop theme allows to work with a single desktop while the tab theme allow to work with multiple desktops in the same time.
+   The difference is the way of how the applications are managed.
+   The "**Desktop theme**" is similar to Microsoft Windows.
+It allows to work with a single desktop.
+   The "**Tab theme**" is similar to web browser.
+Each desktop is a tab.
+The users can work with different desktops in the same time.

 .. toctree::
    :maxdepth: 1